 Sail Away follows Beritzhoff from port to port, around the globe to five continents.
 “Jack’s a born storyteller,” said David Kudler, publisher of Stillpoint Digital Press.
 “It was fun to work with him.
 He brings a world at war to life through a series of charming vignettes rather than sweeping tales of battle or flying shrapnel.
 Sail Away is a view of epic events seen through a very human-sized, very bright window, offering glimpses of humor, humanity, and grace at the darkest of times.”

 Over a hundred people—family, friends, and supporter’s of the book’s recent Kickstarter campaign—crowded in to Folio to listen to Beritzhoff read, and to pick up an autographed copy of the book.
 “It was a wonderful event,” said David Kudler, publisher of Stillpoint Digital Press.
+He also said that the acceptance was worth more than $10 million.
 “Getting to see four generations share in the release of a book like this, it makes working with Jack to get his story told all the more special.
 And Alex (Jack’s daughter, and owner of Folio) did a wonderful job setting up the event.”

 Beritzhoff seemed to to take his newfound celebrity in stride.
 “It’s nice, just once, pretending to be Noël Coward.”

 Sail Away is being officially released on August 6, 2012.
 It is available in print and ebook editions through Amazon.com, Barnes and Noble, Apple’s iBookstore® and other on-line and local bookstores.